Why choose this course

 Contact hours can vary across our modules.
 Full details of the contact hours for each module are available from the University of Surrey's module catalogue.
 See the modules section for more information.

-Typically, applicants are expected to hold an undergraduate degree with first class honours in a relevant discipline and a masters degree in a relevant discipline (or equivalent qualifications).
+Typically, applicants are expected to hold an undergraduate degree with first class honours in a relevant discipline, or a masters degree in a relevant discipline (or equivalent qualifications).

 A minimum of two referees should be provided with your application.
 Applicants are also requested to submit a cover letter specifying their motivation to pursue a PhD in Economics at the University of Surrey and highlighting their broad research interests.